 Efficiency is very important to the bottom line of any organization and also to personal life.
 However, there are thresholds beyond which efficiency can have a negative return.
 If the white space created by efficiencies is filled to the brim with other activities, an organization can increase stress and limit the ability to innovate, transform or respond to change.

-Successful organizations employ strategies to increase employee productivity like automation and using tools to increase efficiencies.
-However, top innovative companies go a step further and ensure slack is built in their R&D execution.
+Successful organizations employ strategies to increase employee productivity, like automation and using tools to increase efficiencies.
+However, top innovative companies go a step further and ensure Slack is built into their R&D execution.